lbbrhzn/ocpp/docs/debugging.md

 2022-03-16 16:36:20 DEBUG (MainThread) [custom_components.ocpp] Connection latency from 'central' to 'pulsar': ping=2.0 ms, pong=9.0 ms
 ```

-You can log even more information by enabling debug logging for websockets.server:
+To debug issues with establishing the ocpp connection, you can enable debug logging for websockets.server:

 ```
 logger: